zhaoxiaoha/github-trending/README.md

 ### Github热门项目
 ## All language

+* 【2024-08-18】[apify / crawlee](https://github.com/apify/crawlee) - Crawlee—A web scraping and browser automation library for Node.js to build reliable crawlers.
+In JavaScript and TypeScript.
+Extract data for AI, LLMs, RAG, or GPTs.
+Download HTML, PDF, JPG, PNG, and other files from websites.
+Works with Puppeteer, Playwright, Cheerio, JSDOM, and raw HTTP.
+Both headful and headless mode.
+With proxy rotation.
+* 【2024-08-18】[makeplane / plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
+Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
 * 【2024-08-17】[chen08209 / FlClash](https://github.com/chen08209/FlClash) - A multi-platform proxy client based on ClashMeta,simple and easy to use, open-source and ad-free.
 * 【2024-08-15】[grafana / grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.
 * 【2024-08-15】[timlrx / tailwind-nextjs-starter-blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) - This is a Next.js, Tailwind CSS blogging starter template.
 Comes out of the box configured with the latest technologies to make technical writing a breeze.
 Easily configurable and customizable.
 Perfect as a replacement to existing Jekyll and Hugo individual blogs.